Uncertainty Principles and Non-local Black Holes: UV non-local gravity and GUP

 Solving for $\beta$ yields

-We observe two important features of this result: $\beta$ is predicted to be negative and to depend quadratically on the ratio $m/M_\textup{P}$.
+We observe two important features of this result: $\beta$ is predicted to be negative and to depend quadratically on the ratio $m/M_\textup{P}$, where $M_\textup{P}=1/L_\textup{P}$ is the (reduced) Planck mass.
 Substituting this expression for $\beta$ into that for the event horizon \eqref{eq:R_EH1} then yields

 A further consequence is a modified prediction for the evaporation temperature of the black hole:

 where $T_\textup{H}\equiv1/8\pi Gm$ is the Hawking temperature for GR.